COVID-19 update: No active cases in Gloucester; 15 new deaths statewide

 "Sadly, 26 Gloucester residents had also died from this awful virus.
 They are constantly in my thoughts and we continue to offer our love and support to their families and loved ones," Romeo Theken said.

-There were about 163 newly confirmed and probable cases of COVID-19, the disease caused by the coronavirus, reported Monday — bringing the total number of confirmed and probable cases to more than 110,000 in Massachusetts since the start of the pandemic.
+There were about 140 newly confirmed cases of COVID-19, the disease caused by the coronavirus, reported Tuesday — bringing the total number of confirmed cases to more than 104,799 in Massachusetts since the start of the pandemic.

 Here are the numbers of confirmed coronavirus cases on Cape Ann:

-Local hospitals: There were 12 suspected and confirmed cases of coronavirus Monday morning at Beverly Hospital, down one from Thursday.
-None of those patients, the same as Thursday, were in the Intensive Care Unit.
+Local hospitals: There were 10 suspected and confirmed cases of coronavirus Tuesday morning at Beverly Hospital, down two from Monday.
+None of those patients, the same as Monday, were in the Intensive Care Unit.
 There were no cases at Addison Gilbert Hospital.